 An individual can be registered in both a firm and individual category.
 For example, a sole proprietor who is registered in the firm category of portfolio manager must also be registered in the individual category of advising representative.

 7.1 Dealer categories

 Underwriting is a subset of dealing activity for specified categories.
 Investment dealers may underwrite any securities.
 Exempt market dealers may underwrite securities in limited circumstances.
-For example, exempt market dealers may participate in a private placement of securities.
-Exempt market dealers may not act as an underwriter in a prospectus offering without exemptive relief.

 Exempt market dealer